Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable2.md

 ## Raspberry Pi Setup

 Finally, you'll need to go through the Raspberry Pi setup documentation found [here](../setup/initial_setup.md).
-It will guide you on setting up the Pi with an Operating System, and getting all of the Python dependancies and environment set up.
-It will also link to helpful documentation for how to work on the Pi.
+It will guide you through setting up the Pi and getting all of the Python dependancies and environment set up.
+It will also link to helpful documentation for how to work on the Raspberry Pi, remotely or otherwise.